whtmst/Atlas-TW/README.md

   - Disable “Right‑Click for World Map”
 - No quests for the instance
   - Check your faction (Alliance/Horde)
-  - Some instances may have no quests or your character level is out of range
+  - Some instances may have no quests

 10) Tips
 - Auto‑select is handy when farming: the correct map opens automatically when you enter an instance